kmaida/sample-auth0-angular/README.md

 ## Angular Tutorial

-To begin, proceed to **[Auth0 Angular Workshop](https://kmaida.gitbooks.io/auth0-angular-workshop/)** to follow along with the tutorial.
+To begin, proceed to the **[Auth0 Angular Workshop](https://kmaida.gitbooks.io/auth0-angular-workshop/)** book to follow along with the tutorial.

 ## Using This Repo